codex-academy/SortAndSearch/pages/searching.md

 Write a number guessing console game which generates a random number in memory when it starts.
 It should prompt the user to enter a number and return either `Correct!`, `Too low!` or `Too high!`.
 Display a counter of how many guesses was made and display it before each new prompt to enter a number.

+**Once done** with the above.
+Do this: automate the above game so that the game itself guess what random number was generated.
+Display the final number of guesses made by the program once the program got the right number.

 Learn more about doing a Binary search by [watching this video](https://www.youtube.com/watch?v=5xlIPT1FRcA).